Theragun Mini 2.0 Review (2026): The Best Portable Massage Gun I've Tested

 Bob and Brad Q2 Mini ($69.99)

-The Bob and Brad Q2 is the budget alternative I keep recommending.
+BOB AND BRAD Q2 Mini Massage Gun, Pocket-Sized Deep Tissue Massager Gun The BOB AND BRAD Q2 Mini Massage Gun is the budget alternative I keep recommending.
 Designed by two real physical therapists (yes, actual Bob and Brad from YouTube), it's pocket-sized with four speeds.
 I tested it for two weeks and found the percussion noticeably weaker than the Theragun Mini 2 (it stalled out under firm pressure on my quads), but at one-third the price, it's an incredible value for casual users.

 Best for: People who want portable percussion without the Therabody tax.